1. User guide

 -

-goyacc (installation instructions below)
+goyacc (see installation instructions below)

 -